akmgmail/sqlilab/README.md

 use mysql;

-Now we will create a user it give it all premissions through the following command:
+Now we will create a user it give it all permissions through the following command:

-grant all privileges on "*.*" to 'hacker'@'localhost' identified by 'hacker';
+#grant all privileges on *.* to 'hacker'@'localhost' identified by 'hacker';

 Type ctrl+c to exit from mysql